Bayeux Tapestry: Recorded history

+It has been known by several names over the centuries: the canons of Bayeux Cathedral called it the Telle du Conquest ("Cloth of the Conquest"), 18th-century sources referred to it as the Toilette de la Saint-Jean or the Toilette du duc Guillaume, and in the 19th century it was sometimes called the Tapestry of Queen Matilda.

 The first reference to the tapestry is from 1476 when it was listed in an inventory of the treasures of Bayeux Cathedral.
-It survived the sack of Bayeux by the Huguenots in 1562; and the next certain reference is from 1724.
+It survived the sack of Bayeux by the Huguenots in 1562, and the next certain reference is from 1724.
 Antoine Lancelot sent a report to the Académie Royale des Inscriptions et Belles-Lettres concerning a sketch he had received about a work concerning William the Conqueror.
 He had no idea where or what the original was, although he suggested it could have been a tapestry.
 Despite further enquiries he discovered no more.